 Recipient must:

-- Be an incoming freshman with a minimum high school GPA of 3.5 and a strong record of scholastic achievement in college preparatory courses;
+- Be an incoming freshman with a minimum high school GPA of 3.5 and a strong record of scholastic achievement in college preparatory courses

-- Be a full-time undergraduate student;
+- Be a full-time undergraduate student

-- Be a resident of the Commonwealth of Virginia;
+- Be a resident of the Commonwealth of Virginia

-- Major in one of the following: English, history, modern languages philosophy, psychology or economics.
+- Major in one of the following: English, history, modern languages philosophy, psychology, or economics

-The Suzanne E. Robertson Scholarship Endowment was established in 1993 by her parents to serve as a lasting memorial of their daughter, Suzi, who was a psychology student at Mason.
-The purpose of this fund is to provide a scholarship to an undergraduate or graduate student pursuing a degree in psychology.
-The selection will be based on both merit and need, with the student having demonstrated his/her ability to succeed in a course of study leading to a baccalaureate or graduate degree.
-This scholarship may be renewable.
-This scholarship is administered by the office of financial aid.
+The Suzanne E. Robertson Endowed Scholarship was established in 1993 by David L. Robertson and Karla Robertson in memory of their daughter, Suzanne "Suzi" Elizabeth Robertson.
+Suzi Robertson was a psychology student at George Mason.
+The fund will provide a scholarship to an undergraduate or graduate student pursuing a degree in psychology.
+The selection will be based on both merit and need with the student having demonstrated their ability to succeed in a course of study leading to a baccalaureate/graduate degree.
+Current students may apply for this scholarship and many other scholarships through the Office of Financial Aid's Academic Works portal.

 Walter Moretz Scholarship